Ansmv/NbuApiHandler/README.md

 The Currency Data API Handler uses a configuration file (`appsettings.json`) to customize its behavior.
 Here are the available configuration options:

 - **AppSettings**: General application settings.
-  - `DelayInSeconds`: The time, in seconds, between two calls to the api and therefore saving to the file are done
+  - `DelayInSeconds`: The time, in seconds, between two calls to the api and therefore saving to the file are done.
   - `DataFormat`: The desired format for saving the currency data (csv, json, xml).
   - `DataStoragePath`: You can chose both relative to the exe path as well as an absolute path.
 If the folder does not exist the app will create it if it has the rights.